sudarsshks/Sales_Report/README.md

 📁 Files:
 - `retail_sales_cleaned.csv`: Cleaned sample dataset
 - `retail_sales_cleaned.csv`: Data preparation using Python
-- `dashboard.pbix`: Power BI dashboard with filters and KPIs
+- `Sales_Report.pbix`: Power BI dashboard with filters and KPIs

 🚀 How to Use:
 1. Open the notebooks using Jupyter.